apache/spark/python/docs/source/user_guide/arrow_pandas.rst

 Spark internally stores timestamps as UTC values, and timestamp data that is brought in without a specified time zone is converted as local time to UTC with microsecond resolution.
 When timestamp data is exported or displayed in Spark, the session time zone is used to localize the timestamp values.
-The session time zone is set with the configuration 'spark.sql.session.timeZone' and will default to the JVM system local time zone if not set.
+The session time zone is set with the configuration ``spark.sql.session.timeZone`` and will default to the JVM system local time zone if not set.
 Pandas uses a ``datetime64`` type with nanosecond resolution, ``datetime64[ns]``, with optional time zone on a per-column basis.